willthames/willthames.github.io/_posts/2015-01-31-speeding-up-ansible.markdown

 for unpatched RHEL distributions (it was added as part of a [Security Advisory](https://rhn.redhat.com/errata/RHSA-2014-1552.html) in October 2014).
-If you can't use ControlPersist, you'll need to use paramiko, which is still slower.
+If you can't use ControlPersist, you'll need to use paramiko, which is quicker than ssh without ControlPersist.

 To see the details of your ssh connection, use ansible-playbook with the `-vvv` option.
 You should see `-o ControlPersist=60s`, among